RosNaviGator/QuickSelect_Challenge/README.md

 - challenge2.cpp
 - challenge3.cpp
 - select.cpp
+- testScripts.cpp

-These CPP files are previous versions of the project, with select.cpp being the final iteration.
+These CPP files are previous versions of the project or test files, with select.cpp being the final version of the algorithm before moving it to a .ipynb notebook.
 Each file is standalone, containing main and all required functions.
-No classes were used in this project, as the primary goal was to achieve a specific threshold in terms of Google Benchmark performance.
-Compilation requires any standard compiler, as only standard C++ libraries are utilized.
+No classes were used in this project, as the primary goal was to achieve a specific threshold in terms of Google Benchmark performance, thus low level coding was the best choice.
+Compilation requires any standard compiler of C++, only standard C++ libraries are utilized.